MadScie254/MadScie254/README.md

 - ☎️ Reach me at 0742007277.
 - 💼 Let's connect on [LinkedIn](https://www.linkedin.com/in/daniel-wanjala-912b8b17b).

 Ready to transform data into gold?
-Let's embark on this adventure together!
+Let's ve on this adventure together!

-Feel free to reach out, and let's embark on a data-driven adventure together! 📊🚀
+Feel free to reach out, and let's walk on a data-driven adventure together! 📊🚀

 <h3 align="center">My Stats📊</h3>